PeerRaiser/PeerRaiser/README.md

 To overwrite a template, create a "peerraiser" folder in your theme folder, and copy the template from the "views" folder into it.
 Make sure to keep the same folder structure.

-For example, to customize the donation form, you could copy `views/frontend/donation-form.php` and place it in `your-theme/peerraiser/frontend/donation-form.php` and then make your changes.
+For example, to customize the donation form, you could copy `views/frontend/donation-form.php` and place it in `your-theme/peerraiser/frontend/donation-form.php`, and then make your changes.

 Note: We suggest using hooks instead of using this method, whenever possible.

 ### Easy

 PeerRaiser is so easy to use, you can get setup and accepting donations in minutes!
-There's no need to mess with SSL certificates or setting up complicated merchant accounts.
+There's no need to mess with SSL certificates or setup complicated merchant accounts.

 ## Installation